 Perhaps it’s fitting that a film about death and the dying should close the DOXA festival.
-One would hope, though, that Stopping for Death: The Nurses of Wells House Hospice didn’t end up at the end of the schedule because programmers thought it too much of a downer with which to kick things off.
+One would hope, though, that Stopping for Death: The Nurses of Wells House Hospice didn’t close the schedule because programmers thought it too much of a downer with which to kick things off.

 Because, perhaps surprisingly, it’s not the buzz kill that most might think a documentary about terminally ill patients and their caregivers might be.